Model United Nations

 Playoff Committees

-Approximately the top 1/3 of countries in each preliminary committee will receive awards.
-Any student or pair who receives an award is then eligible to compete in the playoffs and can then register for the playoffs.
+Approximately the top 1/2 of countries in each preliminary committee will receive awards.
+Any student who receives an award (including Honorable Mentions) is then eligible to compete in the playoffs and can then register for the playoffs.
 Participants must register for the playoffs at the National Championships (since they are held at the same time as certain other events, and we need to know if students plan on participating in Model UN or the other events), which they can do so at any point from noon on Friday, May 22 (i.e. the end of the first preliminary committee, at which point its award winners will be announced) until 6:30pm on Sunday, May 24.
-Country assignments for the semifinals will then be announced at 7:30pm that same evening.
+Country assignments for the playoffs will then be announced at 7:00pm that same evening.
 It does not cost anything extra to compete in the playoffs.
-If students competed as a solo or pair in the preliminaries, they must compete in that same configuration through the duration of the playoffs.
-Leaving the playoffs early results in disqualification for award consideration (including if only one of two students leaves); thus please make travel plans accordingly.

 Rules & FAQs